Services are convenient for families.

 Parents and professionals work together as a team.

 ECI acknowledges that families know their children best.
 The family is the most important part of the ECI team!
-Working directly with pediatric therapists and developmental specialists, parents can learn how to continue to work with their child on their own between ECI visits.
+Working directly with pediatric therapists and developmental specialists, parents learn how to best engage with their child between ECI visits.
 Initially, the team will evaluate your child and together you will develop a plan for services and continue to assess your child’s progress on a regular basis.

 Children learn through play and everyday activities.